swar-mukh/cbt/README.md

 - Entirely command driven, e.g. `cbt create-project my-app`, `cbt create-file some_module/some_util`
 - Simple commands to compile, test and build the project
+- Native support for **timestamp-aware compilation and testing** without any extra involvement/effort from developer's end
 - Simple, intuitive and maintainable project configuration through `project.cfg`
-- Unlike an `npm` project, ensure that all projects created with `cbt` strictly have the same folder structure
+- Unlike an `npm` project, ensure that all projects created with `cbt` strictly have the same directory structure
 - Automatically create proper scaffold upon invocation of `cbt create-file <file_name>` (descriptions given below), and thereby reduce cognitive load
 - First-class (and **type-safe**) support for `env` file(s)
 - Unobtrusive and transparent `cbt_tools` offered to bring quality-of-life improvements as well as enable flexible customisation(s) as per project requirements